nickyiliwang0000/h/git-and-command-line/git-branching.md

 1. Use `git branch` to check which branch you're on.
    * If you're in your `my-feature-branch`, use `git checkout master` to switch to your `master` branch.
-2. Use `git pull origin master` to make sure your local is up to date with the latest from the upstream `master`.
+2. Use `git pull origin master` to make sure your local is up to date with the latest from the remote `master`.
 3. Use `git merge my-feature-branch` to merge your feature branch into the `master` branch.
 4. Use `git push origin master` to push your merge to the master branch of your repo on GitHub.